 I see these images as 'found objects' that I freeze at the right moment, with little manipulation other than cropping.
 This method of working is exciting to me because it is almost like magic, where I am surrendering control and allowing fortuitous possibilities to enter the picture, and being open to the possibilities of the universe.

-These images are printed with Archival inks on Hahnemuhle Photo Rag paper in editions of three sizes.
+These Images are printed as Dye Sublimation on Metal, in editions of 12, varying sizes.

 In the Light Box Series I have chosen this non-traditional way of displaying my photography by using back-lighting to create visually engaging images with a contemporary industrial feel.